msakuta/ruscal/README.md

 There are number of example scripts in [scripts](scripts) directory, but most of them require specific step of the interpreter to run.
 Those target step numbers are indicated by prefixes of the file names.

+The standard script file extension is `.rscl`, because there is already a language called Rascal and they took `.rsc`.

-For example, this is a Mandelbrot set in ASCII art, rendered with [mandel.txt](scripts/mandel.txt):
+For example, this is a Mandelbrot set in ASCII art, rendered with [mandel.txt](scripts/17-mandel.rscl):

 ```raw
 ******************************************************************************